Updated: Aug 9

 When we met in Paris we said to each other- "Okay.
 There's roughly eight billion on this planet.
 Let's each change the lives of four billion."

-We began long before we met.
+She's way ahead of me :P, and we began long before we met.
 One moment at a time.

 As quarantine sessions continue, and we all meditate on the values of home, these days are perfect moments for us to remember to expand our rings of pragmatic compassion, to work with limitation, to support our local businesses, artisans, artists, farmers, musicians and craftspeople, as well those abroad, to stay in touch and in tune, with the body and with each other, in Realtime...